CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 - sitemap.xml - A map of the pages on the domain.
 Create your own after deployment <a href="https://www.xml-sitemaps.com/">here</a>
 - tsconfig.json - A utility file used here to declare shortcuts for easier imports.

-<a name="gettingStarted"></a>

-## Getting Started

-1. At the top right of the GitHub Repository, click the green _Use this template_ button, then click _Create a new repository_.
-2. Follow the instructions to create a new repository, using this repo as a template.
-3. When created, clone the repository to your local machine.
-4. Run `npm install` to install all dependencies.
-5. Run `npm run dev` to start the project and spin up a development server on `localhost:4321` and a Decap admin server on `localhost:8081`.

-Running `npm run dev` will start a development server and begin LESS preprocessing.

-Next, it is recommended to update `data/client.json` with some new information about this project.
-Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

-You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
-Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

-In the `components` folder live all your custom components in `.astro` format.
-They take advantage of Astro's style-scoping.
-Any styles you write in `Header.astro` will not escape that file.

 <a name="expandingTheProject"></a>